lanceHEN/Wordle-With-Deep-RL/README.md

 Training proceeds by updating the policy and value networks using mini-batches from these trajectories across several PPO epochs.
 The policy network is updated by maximizing a clipped objective that prevents overly large updates, resulting in more stable learning.
 Meanwhile, the value network is trained to capture the actual returns as accurately as possible.

-To focus learning on challenging words, we maintain a FIFO queue storing words that took more than a fixed number of guesses to answer.
+To focus learning on challenging words, we maintain a first-in, first-out (FIFO) queue storing words that took more than a fixed number of guesses to answer.
 Rather than generating solely random episodes, a fixed percentage of them are reserved to use words popped from the queue.

-Our implementation supports training with either a feedforward network (FFN) or a convolutional neural network (CNN) in the shared encoder.
+Our implementation supports training with either a feedforward network (FFN) or a convolutional neural network (CNN) (treating guesses as channels) in the Shared Encoder.

 ## Code Layout
 <pre>